anthonydiiorio/VE2HEW/content/posts/time-sync/index.md

     hidden: false
 ---

 If you want to keep your computer clock perfectly in sync for digital modes, try these tools for Windows or Linux.
+Meinberg NTP and Chrony can use data from multiple sources to keep your clock precisely synchronized.

-### Windows
+### Windows 🖥️

 [Meinberg NTP](https://www.meinbergglobal.com/english/sw/ntp.htm) is an excellent free time synchronization software for Windows.
+It's super lightweight, consuming only 1 MB of RAM!

-You can customize the config file to add your own list of sources.
+You can customize the config file to add your own list of servers.

-I suggest using [NTP Pool](https://www.ntppool.org/en/) or [Cloudflare Time](https://www.cloudflare.com/time/).
+I suggest using the [NTP Pool](https://www.ntppool.org/en/) or [Cloudflare Time](https://www.cloudflare.com/time/).

 You can find many quality public time servers from this list:
 [Github: